Shikaga/story/index.md

 X.
 ---

-"You come very highly recommended among the Guild of Scribes", Lord Tosca ventured as Orin let himself drop into a comfortable leather chair.
+"You come very highly recommended among the Guild of Scribes", Lord Edward Tosca ventured as Orin let himself drop into a comfortable leather chair.

 "Well, it is very nice of them to say so.
 I fear that they might say the same of every candidate they send to someone of your station.

-Lord Tosca smiled, and a footman approached Orin with a exquisite chrystal goblet upon a silver tray.
+Lord Tosca smiled, and a footman approached Orin with a exquisite crystal goblet upon a silver tray.
 "Brandy sir?"

 "Thank you very much", Orin replied, retrieving the glass with enthusiasm.
 "To your health", Orin declared solemnly, leaning forward so that he was almost standing as he did so.

-Lord Tosca raised his glass as well, though remaining motionless in his seat.
+Lord Tosca raised his glass as well, though he remained motionless in his seat.
 "And yours", he replied.

 They both took a deep drink and a moment of silence fell between them before Lord Tosca continued.

 "So, I assume that have been fully informed of your duties here.", he inquired.

-"Well, of course, my only duty is to assist you in any way I can and to the best of my ability", Orin ventured taking a sip of brandy.
+"Well, of course, my only duty is to assist you in any way I can and to the best of my ability", Orin replied, taking a sip of brandy.

 "But beyond that I have been told that my primary duties will be instructing your two young daughters in their studies", he continued, "Math, history, geography, language and of course, lettering."

 "I don't think that you will find much problem with them.
-They are sweet girls, I can assure you that I keep a civil house and expect my daughters to respect their tutors as they would have them respect me.
-Though if I know girls, that means we have only a few years of civility left.
+They are sweet girls, I can assure you that I keep a civil house and expect my daughters to respect their tutors as they would have them respect me", Tosca replied.
+A smile crept across his face as he continued, "Though if I know girls, that means we have only a few years of civility left".

-Orin smiled politely before Lord Tosca continued.
-"My wife looks after the children's education, and she will instruct you on the specifics that she would liek you to cover, and how so.
+Orin smiled politely in return, before Lord Tosca continued.
+"My wife looks after the children's education, and she will instruct you on the specifics that she would like you to cover, and how to do so.

  "Like all mother's, she can be very...", Lord Tosca paused, for a second before continuing. "particular, when it comes to her daughters well being.
 I suspect, that no matter what you do she will find something that she would like altered.
 Do your best to humor her".

 "Of course, Sir", Orin acknowledged, keeping his voice flat.
-It was one thing for a Lord to critisize his own wife, but Orin suspected that he ventured even partial agreement he would be likely to offend.
+It was one thing for a Lord to criticise his own wife, but Orin suspected that if he ventured even partial agreement he would be likely to offend.

 "This apprentice of yours...", Tosca inquired.
 "Does she also tutor?"

 "Yes, Rosie is an incredibly bright young woman, Sir."
 Orin replied.
 "She is very knowledgable about the ways of the court and propriety.
 I think that your daughters will really like her."

 "That is good.
 I sometimes worry that they don't have any older girls to look up to.
-All these city girls are spoiled brat.
+All these city girls are spoiled brats.
 I would like them to have an intelligent person around."

 "I am sure she will be an excellent role model sir".

-"That's good"

-Bored.
+"And what of her station?", Edward Tosca inquired.
+"Not that such things concern me much, but I suspect that there are some members of my house that will not want my daughters spending much time with commoners."

+"She is a a minor noble of Verris", Orin replied smoothly.
+The cogs turned in his head as he sensed an opportunity.

+When speaking with a nobleman you had to learn to read between the lines, and there was clearly a question behind the question here.
+Orin had never mentioned, or given any reason for the lord to suspect that his apprentice was a noblewoman.

+Yet clearly, Tosca hoped that she was.
+The lord in front of him clearly detected a chance to profit, depending on Orin's response.
+A noble ward within his house would be a powerful piece that Lord Tosca would be able to play.

+And if there was  chance for Edward Tosca to think he could profit then Orin definitely could.

+"Both her parent's died in the Blood Plague about 10 years back.", Orin explained.
+"Her relatives arranged for her to get a top quality education with The Guild, until she comes into her majority"

+"How tragic", Edward Tosca said, with the smallest hint of sadness.
+"And her inheritance.
+Is it significant?"

+"Hardly, at least not in monetary terms.
+But her title will ensure that she will be able to find a husband from among the rich merchants looking for a bit of status.
+So she has good prospects"

+They both took long draws on their pipes, each thinking their own thoughts.
+Orin had sunk a hook, but whether he had caught a juicy trout or vicious marlin was as yet unclear.

+Clearly Tosca was wondering whether there were any political advantages he could get by marrying one his family members into a Verrisian noble house.

+He probably considered a great fortune for this asset to drop into his lap, but Orin might be in a bit of trouble if he was now seen as a liability.
+If Orin let it be known widely about Emlyn's supposed nobility he would greatly elevate his status, and possibly cause problems for Tosca.

+But there would be little that Lord Tosca would be able to do to Orin directly.
+No, instead he would try to divide Emlyn from him, offer her a better life full of the joys of the aristocracy.

+Or perhaps, he would throw a young lieutenant from a friendly family her way.
+Try and seduce her with a sharp uniform and flattering words.

+Either way, Orin liked having options.
+Even a bad choice was better than no choice, and the more choices that Orin got to make the better he could play the great game.

+"Well, I am sorry about her parents.
+I hope that she can find a kind of family in this house", Tosca said finally.
+"And you as well of course"

+"Of course.
+I am sure we will appreciate your hospitality greatly Sir"

 X.
 ---